spring-attic/spring-cloud-gateway-rate-limiter/samples/cf-atomix-p2p/README.md

 # Summary

-This is a PoC of using Hazelcast peer-to-peer cluster to implement Spring Cloud Gateway Rate Limiter for horizontally scaled CF app.
+This is a PoC of using [Atomix](https://atomix.io/) peer-to-peer Raft cluster to implement Spring Cloud Gateway Rate Limiter for horizontally scaled CF app.

 # Build and deploy